Jack Pardee: Return to coaching

 In December 2007, Pardee, then 71, was contacted by athletic director Dave Maggard about the vacant head coaching job at the University of Houston.
 Signaling interest, he made it as far as a finalist for the position, but the school moved forward with Oklahoma co-offensive coordinator Kevin Sumlin.

 Personal life

 Pardee was married for 50 years to Phyllis Lane Perryman and had five children and 12 grandchildren.
 Pardee's youngest son, Ted, is the color commentator for the Houston Cougars football radio broadcasts.
+Ted's son Payton Pardee is the head coach of the San Antonio Brahmas of the United Football League.

-In November 2012, Pardee was diagnosed with gallbladder cancer and it was reported by his family that he only had six to nine more months to live, The cancer spread to other organs and Pardee moved to a Denver hospice.
+In November 2012, Pardee was diagnosed with gallbladder cancer and his family reported that he only had six to nine more months to live, The cancer spread to other organs and Pardee moved to a Denver hospice.